agneselombardi/agneselombardi.github.io/content/teaching/teaching/index.md

 Welcome to the course **"Introduction to Computational Linguistics for Non-Linguists"** (taught in Italian)!

-This course is designed for undergraduate students with little or no background in linguistics.
+This short course is designed for students with little or no background in linguistics.
 It introduces key concepts in computational linguistics in an accessible, engaging way — mixing slides, cultural references, and hands-on examples.

 ---